ewquon/lazboy/README.md

 ```
 python /path/to/lazboy/sowfa_precursor_setup.py
 ```
+If the GUI is laggy and you're running remotely, then FastX is probably your best option.

 ## Getting started: sowfa_precursor_setup
 * FIRST RUN: You will be prompted for your email and primary HPC allocation